Skip to main content

 • Do not perform endotracheal Intubation

 a.
-Registered nurses may not carry out endotracheal intubation.
+Registered nurses do not carry out endotracheal intubation.

 a.
-Registered nurses who carry out pelvic exams or cervical cancer screening must possess the competencies (BCCDC: Competencies for Pelvic Examination) established by the Provincial Health Services Authority (PHSA) and follow decision support tool established by PHSA (PHSA: Pelvic Exam by Registered Nurses and Registered Psychiatric Nurses).
+Registered nurses who carry out pelvic exams or cervical cancer screening must follow the competencies established by PHSA and follow decision support tool established by PHSA (PHSA: Pelvic Exam by Registered Nurses and Registered Psychiatric Nurses Decision Support Tool & Competencies (Appendix C) ) .

 b.
-Registered nurses require a client-specific order from an authorized health professional to fit a pessary.
+Registered nurses act under client-specific order to fit a pessary.

 c.
-Registered nurses require a client-specific order from an authorized health professional to apply fetal scalp electrodes.
+Registered nurses act under a client-specific order to apply fetal scalp electrodes.

 a.
 Registered nurses who manage labour in an institutional setting in the absence of the primary maternal care provider must demonstrate competencies established by Perinatal Services BC (PSBC) and follow decision support tools established by PSBC (PSBC: Core Competencies for Management of Labour).